AirAsia shares plunge after Airbus bribery allegations

-KUALA LUMPUR (Reuters) - Shares of Malaysia’s AirAsia Group (AIRA.KL) and unit AirAsia X (AIRX.KL) fell on Monday, after allegations by Britain’s Serious Fraud Office that Airbus (AIR.PA) paid a bribe of $50 million to win plane orders from Asia’s largest budget airline group.
+KUALA LUMPUR, Feb 3 (Reuters) - Shares of Malaysia’s AirAsia Group and unit AirAsia X fell on Monday, after allegations by Britain’s Serious Fraud Office that Airbus paid a bribe of $50 million to win plane orders from Asia’s largest budget airline group.

 AirAsia shares fell 10%, while AirAsia X shares dropped 12%.